WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 services from the trunking provider.
-The relationship between the trunking consumer and trunking provider is static and does not vary from call to call. (e.g., Verizon would be the trunking provider to an enterprise, and the enterprise would be the trunking customer of Verizon.
+The relationship between the trunking consumer and trunking provider is static and does not vary from call to call. (e.g., Verizon would be the trunking provider to an enterprise consumer, and the enterprise would be the trunking consumer of Verizon.
 A trunking consumer implements a RIPP client to initiate calls to the trunking provider, and a RIPP server to receive them.